-413 intermediate between the augite and enstatite spectra shown.
-Unlike the library mineral spectra, the Sheepbed material is a complex mixture of multiple mineral and amorphous 414 415 phases, and the inherently nonlinear nature of such spectral mixtures makes it not 416 straightforward to evaluate quantitatively the relative contribution of each to the overall 417 spectra shape.
-Compared to the other drill tailings (which do not possess a band at this 418 position), the Sheepbed samples are distinct in possessing significantly more smectite, 419 which may suggest that it is the clay mineral that is contributing substantially to the 420 unique spectral shape.
+this near-infrared spectral band, which is centered around 950 nm, could be reproduced with either a smectite spectrum or a pyroxene with features intermediate between the augite and enstatite spectra shown.
+Unlike the library mineral spectra, the Sheepbed material is a complex mixture of multiple mineral and amorphous phases, and the inherently nonlinear nature of such spectral mixtures makes it not straightforward to evaluate quantitatively the relative contribution of each to the overall spectra shape.
+Compared to the other drill tailings (which do not possess a band at this position), the Sheepbed samples are distinct in possessing significantly more smectite, which may suggest that it is the clay mineral that is contributing substantially to the unique spectral shape.

-421 4.3 The Kimberley
+The Kimberley

-422 Curiosity did not depart the Yellowknife Bay region until sol 324, and the 423 subsequent emphasis on driving placed nearly 5 km between the Yellowknife Bay drill 424 locations and the next drill hole.
-The rover arrived at the Kimberley drill location on sol 609 and performed full-depth drilling on sol 621 on a cross-bedded sandstone target in 425 426 the Dillinger unit (Le Deit et al. 2015; Treiman et al. 2016) named "Windjana", with an 427 accompanying Mastcam multispectral observation on sol 626.
-The Windjana drill target 428 produced mini and full drill tailings that are very different from the Sheepbed targets.
-429 The observation acquired on sol 626 (Figure 6c) shows the mini (nearer the bottom of 430 the frame) and full drill holes, the former of which is largely filled in with tailings vibrated 431 back into the hole by the action of the subsequent full drill operation.
-Spectra derived 432 from the full drill tailings exhibit the lowest overall reflectance of drilled material 433 observed in the mission to date.
-These low reflectance values are consistent with the 434 relatively higher abundance of strongly absorbing phases, especially higher magnetite 435 (~12 wt% of total sample), reported by the CheMin team (Treiman et al. 2015, 2016).
-In addition, the reported phyllosilicate abundance in the Windjana drill materials is significantly lower (~10 wt%) than in the Sheepbed drill materials, which may also contribute to the substantially flatter spectral shape near 800 nm as compared to the previous two tailings piles.
-The general decrease in reflectance at the longest wavelength filters is consistent with absorptions due to mafic minerals.
+Curiosity did not depart the Yellowknife Bay region until sol 324, and the subsequent emphasis on driving placed nearly 5 km between the Yellowknife Bay drill locations and the next drill hole.
+The rover arrived at the Kimberley drill location on sol 609 and performed full-depth drilling on sol 621 on a cross-bedded sandstone target in the Dillinger unit (Le Deit et al. 2015; Treiman et al. 2016) named "Windjana," with an accompanying Mastcam multispectral observation on sol 626.
+The Windjana drill target produced mini and full drill tailings that are very different from the Sheepbed targets.
+The observation acquired on sol 626 (Fig. 6c) shows the mini (nearer the bottom